MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0022-externalscopecannotberemoved.md

 ## Remarks

-This rule verifies that procedure which were exposed to dependent extensions in the previous version of the extension, remain exposed to other extensions.
+This rule verifies that procedures which were exposed to dependent extensions in the previous version of the extension, remain exposed to other extensions.

 The availability of a procedure is defined by:
 - the access modifier set on the procedure